stuycs-gh-classrooms/10-nextcs-p01-snoopy-is-the-perfect-friend/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- to create a row of shields (extra)

 2D Array:
-- Of the enemies class
+- to create grid of invaders

 ### Controls